mabarnes/moment_kinetics/profiling/README.md

 This subdirectory contains some scripts for profiling `moment_kinetics`.
-At the moment, only memory profiling is considered.

 Memory profiling
 ----------------